 SALTCOATS SCHOOL COMMUNITY COUNCIL (SCC)

 The Saltcoats School Community Council is a group of volunteers from the school and community; anyone is welcome to attend meetings and have their voice heard.
-This year, members of our SCC are as follows: Chairperson – Joan Michael, Vice Chairperson – Kim Daigneault, Secretary – Shona Evans, Treasurer – Tina Nabozniak.
-Members at Large are Merle Wiley, Allyson Beynon, Sharlene Novak and Richard Hodgkinson.
-Teacher Representative: Kylie Johnson.
-The Council also includes Principal Stephen Farquharson and Division Trustee Lois Smandych.
+This year, members of our SCC are as follows: Chairperson – Tina Nabozniak, Vice Chairperson – Kim Daigneault-McCallum, Secretary – Shona Evans, Treasurer –Teagin Novak.
+Members - Brittany Norberg and Anna Bergen.
+Members at Large are: Alanna Armbruster.
+Community Member: Marilyn Herron.
+Teacher Representative: Crystal Farquharson.
+The Council also includes Principal Ron Gillis and Division Trustee Lois Smandych.
 If you are interested in becoming part of the SCC, or would like to attend a meeting, please contact any member or the school for more information.

 SALTCOATS STUDENT LEADERSHIP TEAM